durd/cp-interface/README.md

 ## Caveats

-This script has no error-checking except what is in the SDKs/APIs that I've used.
+* This script has no error-checking except what is in the SDKs/APIs that I've used.
 It will add the wrong VLANs to the wrong gateway and policy!
-Also, a feature.
+* Also a feature.
 It will add all the VLANs as rule sections even if only one VLAN was added.
 Easy enough to clean up, but annoying.
-I didn't have a proper test environment when making this, once I used the script in production I didn't have time to fix things, so it's quick and dirty and ugly.
+* I didn't have a proper test environment when making this, once I used the script in production I didn't have time to fix things, so it's quick and dirty and ugly.
 I blame my python-skills.

 ## Requisites